Updated By: Molly Quinn

 - According to Digital Information World, website visitors who are retargeted by your display ad are 70% more likely to convert.
 Retargeted display ads also led to a 1046% increase in branded search.

 - What verticals do you typically see the best results from?

-- You also may not want to pay for a large amount of impressions that are not visible to the consumer.
+- You also may not want to pay for a large number of impressions that are not visible to the consumer.
 Adage states that more than 1/3 of online ad traffic is fraudulent.
-You want to ensure that the partner you are bringing on-board has the ability to prevent fraudulent traffic, ensure consumer visibility and offer the best inventory for your brand.
+You want to ensure that the partner you are bringing on-board has the ability to prevent fraudulent traffic, ensure consumer visibility, and offer the best inventory for your brand.